tale-toul/Harbor/terraform/Readme.md

 route table with the public subnet1, and with no other.
 We only need to create the "default" route entry, the one for the local traffic is created automatically when the route table is created in the VPC.

+#### Security groups

+Two security groups are created one to allow inbound ssh connections from the network 185.229.0.0/16 corresponding with the addresss space of MedinaNet.
+The other to allow http and https outbound connections from the EC2 instances so they can install and update packages.